GWSoftwareTools/VertexCover/README.md

 ---

 ## Overview
-We split the project into two packages *core* and *vertex cover*.
+We use two packages *core* and *vertex cover*.
 We split the classes based on wether they have functionality for graphs themselves or for the vertex cover problem.

 By now it contains many parts that don't speed up calculation on small inputs noticably.
 On very **big instances** though, they are worth it. \
 For example the split into [disjoint](https://en.wikipedia.org/wiki/Glossary_of_graph_theory_terms#disjoint) subGraphs actually slows the program down in most cases.
 But if you hit one [very big graph](http://networkrepository.com/bn-human-BNU-1-0025864-session-1-bg.php) that can be split into disjoint subGraphs, the speedup may be 50-fold or more. \